 However, I have a very healthy diet because I believe what you eat has such a huge impact on health.
-I don’t necessarily want to live to a very, very old age, but while I’m alive, I prefer to be healthy and active.
+I don’t necessarily want to live to a very old age, but while I’m alive, I prefer to be healthy and active.

 The below photos show part of my vegetable garden which takes up most of my backyard.
 Starting in mid-April, I’m able to harvest over-wintered spinach, kale, early lettuce and dandelion greens for salads.
 Additional greens ripen during summer and fall.
 I’m usually able to harvest lettuce into December.